 Who can resist Bak Kwa?
-This sweet, yet salty barbecued pork jerky is a staple of Chinese New Year and it’s honestly to die for, plus with all the fruits and the like it’s nice to also get some meat in there right?
-Well, as good as Bak Kwa is, it can also equate to seven bowls of white rice if you eat just three slices of them.
-Not just that but just one slice of Bak Kwa amounts to 179 calories, and it is not mainly protein but is quite high in sugars, so…sorry for ruining it.
+This sweet, yet salty, pork jerky is a staple of Chinese New year and it’s honestly to die for, plus with all the fruits and the like it’s nice to also get some meat in there right?
+Well, as good as Bak Kwa is it can also equate to seven bowls of rice if you eat just three of them.
+Not just that but just one slice of Bak Kwa amounts to 179 calories so…sorry for ruining it.

-These snacks have become a favorite for children and adult alike, thanks to their sweetness and consistency that resembles that of sponge cake, they are special treats better to have during the lunar new year.
-They’re not as innocent as you might think however, for as good as they are, each Bahulu is 40 calories.
-It’s still lighter than the other biscuits and snacks, but Kueh Bahulu is mainly flour, sugar and a bit of egg.
-Thus, that’s 40 calories of yumminess but little nutritional value.
+These snacks have become a favorite for children and adult alike, thanks to their sweetness and consistency that resembles that of cookies, they are special treats better to have during the lunar festival.
+They’re not as innocent as you might think however, for as good as they are each Bahulu comes with 40 calories per slice, it’s not as much as others that have been shown here however so you can still enjoy them without worrying too much.

 These coconut cookies have become a definite crowd pleaser for Chinese New Year; they are sweet and tasty as can be.
 It can even be hard to put them down once you get started.
-Thankfully, even calorie-wise they fall on the low side of this list, with only 23 calories per piece although you shouldn’t eat too many if you want to enjoy a variety of goodies.
+Thankfully, even calorie-wise they fall on the low side of this list, with only 23 calories per piece though don’t eat too many if you want to enjoy a variety of goodies.

 Pineapple Tarts have become a lot of people favorite Chinese New Year’s treats, they are, however, also pretty heavy on calories, just one piece of Pineapple Tart has a total of 82 calories, which isn’t as much as other entries but could easily become hard to keep up with if you eat more than three pieces.
 So, as delicious as they might, it might be best to not lose control so much around them.